Class-Continuous Conditional Generative Neural Radiance Field

-To show the ability to manipulate each condition, we analyze the model by interpolating 40 conditional binary values of the CelebA dataset, such as chubby, smiling, blonde, and pale skin.
-While the range of conditional values is zero and one in the training procedure since the labels are binarily encoded in the CelebA dataset, in the test procedure, we further provide extrapolated values by expanding the range to zero to three, as shown in \cref{figure_5}.
-This experiment can demonstrate whether each face feature is mapped into each input label of the generator.
-With various conditional label values, $\textnormal{C}^{3}$G-NeRF shows superior performances in interpolation \cite{davis1975interpolation} and extrapolation \cite{brezinski2013extrapolation} of each condition.
-For example, chubby and smiling conditions \cite{liu2015deep} smoothly change according to conditional values regardless of the extrapolation range.
-This result also indicates the ability of our model to generate out-of-distribution images; for instance, exaggerated features can be generated with a high input label value exceeding one.
+We demonstrate our model's ability to manipulate individual conditions by interpolating 40 conditional binary values in the CelebA dataset, such as chubby, smiling, blonde, and pale skin.
+Although the training procedure has a range of zero to one due to binary encoding in the CelebA dataset, we expand the test procedure range to zero to three, as illustrated in Figure~\ref{figure_4}.
+This experiment assesses whether each facial feature maps to the generator's input label.
+With various conditional label values, $\textnormal{C}^{3}$G-NeRF exhibits superior performance in interpolation and extrapolation for each condition.
+For instance, chubby and smiling conditions \cite{liu2015deep} change smoothly according to conditional values, regardless of the extrapolation range.
+This result highlights our model's capacity to generate out-of-distribution images, such as exaggerated features with high input label values exceeding one.

-We experiment with non-characteristic (implicit) labels, corresponding to categories (classes) of AFHQ.
-This class label is more challenging to learn since the image features of each class are not obvious.
-We generate inter-class images with interpolated class-conditional input values as shown in \cref{figure_6}.
-We observe that features of each class coexist at the intermediate state of class-conditional values.
-This result indicates that the ability of feature manipulation can be applied to implicit class labels, which is generally more challenging to be trained.
+We also examine non-characteristic (implicit) labels corresponding to AFHQ classes, which are more challenging to learn due to less obvious image features.
+We generate inter-class images with interpolated class-conditional input values, as depicted in Figure~\ref{figure_4}.
+We observe that features of each class coexist at intermediate class-conditional values, indicating that feature manipulation can be applied to implicit class labels.